jerodsanto/blog/content/jokes.md

 Hostess: "I'm sorry, how long has she been dead?"

 {{< reveal "Man:" >}}
-"She's not dead.
+"Not dead.
 Just late, like usual."
 {{< /reveal >}}

 Life's miserable when you're married to a melon monger...